RETURN TO OWNER

 Here are some things you can do that will help you reunite with your pet if the unthinkable happens.

 - Microchip your pet.
-(Make sure during your pet's annual checkup the veterinary scans their chip to make sure it's still active.
-Some times, not always, but sometimes the chips can fail.)
+(Make sure the veterinary scans their chip during your pet's annual checkup to ensure it's still active.
+Sometimes, not always, but sometimes the chips can fail.)
 If your pet's microchip has failed, it will be necessary to implant another.
-Sometimes they migrate.
+Sometimes, they migrate.
 At CHA, we scan a dog from head to tail when it arrives because we know that chips can migrate.
-Especially when placed on a dog that is young.Testing them during every visit is a great way to ensure you can be reached.
+Especially when placed on a young dog.
+Testing them during every visit is a great way to ensure you can be reached.
 If you move, don't forget to contact the microchip company and update your information.
-Many pets who are micro-chipped still cannot be reunited because the shelters reach a dead-end microchip.
-(A microchip that has no updated information such as address, phone number of the owner.)
+Many microchipped pets cannot be reunited because the shelters reach a dead-end microchip.
+(A microchip that has no updated information, such as the address and phone number of the owner.)